 Key Asset Grid.

-I’m a big fan of using the Key Asset Grid that is arranged in a matrix-style layout – it’s a feature we build into resumes of all Sydney, Melbourne, interstate and international clients who enquire about our resume writing services.
+I’m a big fan of using the Key Asset Grid that is arranged in a matrix-style layout – it’s a feature we build into our clients’ resumes.

 I recommend that you do the same.